kizvki/Insect-Scanner/README.md

 3. Browse for the desired script and open it
 4. Press OK

-The script will not go through and ask for the specified folder.
+The script will now go through and ask for the specified folder.

 <br>